MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 * :file:`CBOX_FILAMENTS_UNTRACED`: Filaments traced in 2D but not in 3D.
 This is the internal input for 3D tracing and mainly for troubleshooting.
 * :file:`CBOX`: Particles picked by crYOLO.
 This is the input for the 2D filament tracing and mainly for troubleshooting (see section 8).
 * :file:`COORDS_TRACED`: 3D filament coordinates as they are needed for visualization in imod.
+* :file:`COORDS_TRACED_FID`: Same as :file:`COORDS_TRACED` but with a additional column for filament width.
+Those files are only an intermediate solution and will be replaced in a future version.
 * :file:`DISTR`: Contains size distribution information.
 Not informative in this case.
 Only helpful with a general model, which does not yet exist for filaments.

 6. Visualize the results